ESA compresses static resources to reduce transfer sizes and speed up page loading.

 Cases where compression rules do not take effect

-Compression rules are not applied in certain cases because of conflicting settings on the origin server or client.
+Compression rules may not take effect in certain cases due to conflicting settings on the origin server or client.

 For origin server